XTLS/Xray-core/.github/ISSUE_TEMPLATE/bug-en.md

 ---

 <!-- Thanks for your reporting.
-1. Please make sure you are submitting a bug of Xray-core.
-If you are not sure, please give feedback in our telegram group.
+1. Please make sure you are submitting a bug of Xray-Core instead of acquiring usage or bug in third-party programs.
+If you are not sure, please contact us in our official Telegram group.
+2. Bug: **An error, flaw or fault in a program ** that causes it to produce an incorrect or unexpected result.
+(Reference: Wikipedia)
-2. Please check existing issues and discussions first and read the documentation in detail.
-If you are submitting a known issue, it will be closed
+3. Please check existing Issues and Discussions first and read the documentation in detail.
+Duplicated issues will be closed.
-3. Please don't report issue like "I can't use a feature".
-It's probably your fault.
+4. Please don't report issue like "I can't use a feature".
+It's probably your own mistake.
-4. You should fully complete the following contents.
+5. You should fully complete the following contents or this issue may not be handled.
-5. Make sure the content you are submitting does not contain your private information.
+6. Please *make sure* the content you are submitting does not contain your private information.
 -->